Krakatoa, East of Java: Plot

 In 1883, the volcano on the island of Krakatoa begins to erupt, terrorizing the children at a mission school in Palembang on nearby Sumatra.
 In Anjer, Java, the steamer Batavia Queen, commanded by Captain Chris Hanson, takes aboard passengers: Douglas Rigby, owner and operator of a diving bell; balloonists Giovanni and Leoncavallo Borghese; diver Harry Connerly; Connerly's mistress Charley Adams; four female Japanese pearl divers led by Toshi; and Laura Travis, who had an extramarital affair with Hanson in Batavia.
 Laura was married to an abusive man with whom she had a son named Peter.
 When she asked for a divorce in order to stay with Hanson, her husband left her, taking both Peter and a fortune in pearls with him aboard the steamer Arianna.
 The Arianna had sunk off Krakatoa, and a guilt-ridden Laura, fearing that Peter had died, had spent a year in a mental institution.

 Hanson has organized the voyage to find the Arianna, salvage the pearls, and find Peter if he is still alive.
 Colonial authorities arrive just before the Batavia Queen departs and force Hanson to take 30 convicts and their jailer aboard for transportation to Madura Island.
 Hanson plans to deliver the convicts to Madura after recovering the pearls off Krakatoa.
 One of the prisoners, Lester Danzig, is an acquaintance of Hanson's, and Hanson allows him to make the voyage on deck instead of in the hold.
 A colonial official warns that the island is a "raging volcano", but Hanson ignores him.

 During the voyage to Krakatoa, her crew and passengers observe strange phenomena: seabirds swarming in huge flocks by day, a series of fiery explosions erupting from the sea, and a high-pitched, ear-splitting sound like that of escaping steam.
 Danzig discovers that Connerly is secretly using laudanum to kill the pain of a lung disease because it might interfere with his diving abilities.
 Danzig informs Connerly of Laura's time in the mental institution, calling into question the veracity of her story about the pearls.
 The Borgheses, Connerly, Charley, Rigby, and Toshi confront Hanson, but he assures them that her story is true.

 The Batavia Queen arrives off Krakatoa to find the island shrouded in thick smoke.
 After it clears the Borgheses ascend in their balloon while Rigby descends in his diving bell.
 The Borgheses discover the wreck of the Arianna and guide the Batavia Queen and the submerged Rigby to it.
-Immediately afterwards, the motor driving the steering propeller fails and they careen helplessly into volcano's crater.
+Immediately afterwards, the motor driving the steering propeller fails and they careen helplessly into the volcano's crater.
 They jettison the useless engine to reduce weight and are blown clear by a volcanic explosion which sets their balloon afire.
 Drifting away from the island, they leap into the sea and are rescued.